 No matter the time of year, “The Star-Spangled Banner” is the most common tradition in American sports.
-It has had some controversy over the years, but it hasn’t stopped any team across the country from playing the national anthem before each game.
+It has had some controversy over the years, especially in the NFL, but it hasn’t stopped any team across the country from playing the national anthem before each game.

 That was certainly the case once again inside the famous Carrier Dome before the nationally-ranked Syracuse Orange women’s basketball team hosted the Niagara Purple Eagles.
 The game just had a much different feel to it.

-Naturally, Drake received a huge ovation, some love from his mother, and fist bumps from the Syracuse women’s basketball team for being the youngest anthem singer in Carrier Dome history.
+Naturally, the little boy received a huge standing ovation, some love from Drake’s mother, and fist bumps from the Syracuse women’s basketball team for being the youngest anthem singer in Carrier Dome history.

 How cool is that?

 The fans also saw a big-time show from the Syracuse, too.
 Miranda Drummond led five Orange players in double figures with 19 points to defeat Niagara 94-45.
 Emily Engstler scored 16, Digna Strautmane added 12, and Amaya Finklea-Guity and Maeva Djaldi-Tabdi chipped in 11 and 10 points, respectively.

 However, nothing tops Drake Winslow signing the national anthem for Syracuse Athletics.
 For a 3-year-old boy to know the entire national anthem is impressive, but to get out there and sing it at a Syracuse women’s basketball game is truly special and easily one of the cutest things you’ll see all season.

 Drake deserves an extra round of applause, for sure.